r19m89s/TechResume/README.md

 ### On-Site.com
 #### 09/1/12-08/07/13
 Worked for a 5-year old Ruby-On-Rails-based real estate start-up which focused on building a standardized format for rental application processes and the resulting legal forms.

-Used AJAX, XML, CSS, JQuery and Java to customize templates for legal forms and the standardized online application process  to meet individual clients' needs.
+ - Created rental documents for users using AJAX, XML and CSS.
+ - Created landing pages for several rental agencies using CSS, JQuery and HTML.
+ - Contributed to one-off smaller projects in Ruby that focused on the creation and maintenance of customer relationships.

 ### X2Engine CRM
 #### 04/06/12 – 07/3/12
 Worked for a fairly new CRM that was built on a Yii-based framework that acts as an end-all be-all organizational tool for client companies.

-Used PHP and Google Analytic scripting language to create a widget for the user's dashboard, where a clock's time could be  edited to match particular time zones, specifically for internationally-based clients.
+ - Used PHP and Google Analytic scripting language to create a clock widget for the user's dashboard, through which the time would be updated to accomodate international users.

-Aided in editing the dashboard's JavaScript file to allow the user to edit the size and order of the widgets, by making them draggable and scalable.
+ - Used JavaScript to allow the user to edit the size and order of dashboard widgets.

-## Skills##
-### Programming Languages
-C++, C, Java, Python, MySQL,

-### Scripting Languages
-PHP, Python, JavaScript

-### Markdown Languages
-JavaScript, CSS, HTML, XML

 ## Education

 ### University of California, Santa Cruz
 #### 06/11/07-06/11/12
 Graduated with a bachelor of science in Computer Science.
 Primarily programmed in C++ and Java.

-   Involved in many activities on campus (please inquire if interested).
+Extra-Curriculars: Delta Lambda Psi, Slugs in Fishnets, Banana Slugs for Animals, NASCO representative.

 ### Convent of the Sacred Heart, High School
 #### 09/04-06/07
+Took full advantage of our software and hardware engineering classes.

-   Took programming and graphic design classes for three of the four years.
-Took both AP computer science A and AB, classes in tcomputer hardware to learn about implementing Ubuntu OS and constructing mother boards.
+ - Took both AP computer science A and AB.
+ - Took classes in computer hardware to learn about implementing Ubuntu OS and constructing mother boards.